Docs

 2. Basic Usage

-By default, ReplicaDB will truncate the sink table before populating it with data, unless --sink-disable-truncate false
+By default, ReplicaDB will truncate the sink table before populating it with data, unless --sink-disable-truncate false is indicated.

 2.1 Replication Mode

-ReplicaDB implements three replication modes: complete
+ReplicaDB implements three replication modes: complete, complete-atomic and incremental.

 Complete